 Brother Leopold was joined by Brother Kenneth.
-Brother Kenneth had a container of holy water and a cross.
+Brother Kenneth had a container of holy water and a crucifix.
 "Brother Leopold asked you a question, Brother Timothy.
 You fall dead upon the floor with a spear through you, yet moments after extracting it, you are once again whole?
 And what of the demonic power that came from your left hand?
-That assuredly is of the devils work; it is nothing from the God in heaven."
+That assuredly is of the devil's work; it is nothing from the God in heaven."

 It seems that others saw what Michel did, he thought.
 There was no way to hide what he was now.
 He turned towards the two monks.
 "I am not 'demon spawn' as you say.
 I am as penitent to God as all of the people here."

 The two brothers weren't convinced.
 They were joined by the third monk with the accusatory stare.
 "You have upon your person the marks of wounds that should have killed you, yet you now DARE walk amongst those of us who ARE truly of GOD!
 I say begone from this place of God, spawn of Lucifer!"
 At this point, Brother Kenneth sprinkled him with the holy water and began mouthing a paean to dispel evil.
 The other monks were ranged in a loose sort of arc behind the three that accused Brother Timothy.